Laurans/Laurans/README.md

 ## Hi 👋 My name is Anaëlle Laurans

-### Lead Data engineer @ Wefox
+### Data engineer

 I started my career in data science and machine learning. but I wanted to be more on the technical side.
-So now I am working as lead data engineer.
+So now I am working as data engineer.

 Archived repositories are from my past interests for reinforcement learning.